CSCfi/csc-user-guide/docs/data/Allas/terms_and_concepts.md

 ### Metadata

 _Metadata_ describes an object or bucket.
 It can be used to search for objects.
 It is used via _key-value_ pairs (for example, name: John).

+### Object lifecycle

+_Object lifecycle_ Can be configured to automatically remove objects from Allas.
+Lifecycle is configured in the bucket level, where multiple expiration periods can be defined.
+Lifecycle is applied to the objects in the bucket based on their matching tags and/or prefixes.

 ### Object storage